AlfrescoArchive/acs-deployment-aws/README.md

 ## Limitations

-This setup will work as of now only in AWS US East (N.Virginia) and West (Oregon) regions due to current EKS support.
+This setup will work as of now only in AWS US East (N.Virginia), West (Oregon) and EU (Ireland) regions due to current EKS support.

 # How to deploy ACS Cluster on AWS